 - Check for the RCIC number.

 We encounter many things for the first time in our lives, being cheated is one of them.
-Why to give someone a chance to do that?
-A consultancy who has just opened up, experienced RCIC being the direct owner of the company and believe in actual legal quality service versus a consultancy with 20 year of experience in fooling people by not having the required authorities like legal RCIC personnel checking the files or just having a mere affiliation with RCIC who don’t even look at individual files.
+Why give someone a chance to do that?
+A consultancy who has just opened up, experienced RCIC being the direct owner of the company and believe in actual legal quality service versus a consultancy with 20 year of experience in blinding people by not having the required authorities like legal RCIC personnel checking the files or just having a mere affiliation with RCIC who don’t even look at individual files.

 Are You Being Fooled?

 - Clients fall for them easily because they make their case look easy and simple.

 - Assessment of client’s documents are not free, to make it look like they are doing something with your case and the process has already started.

 - They charge you for consultation which should essentially be free even though it is done by a layman.